chitamoor/Rester/README.md

 - Supoport for JSON schema validation
 - Support for enums
 - Support for OAuth/authentication
-- YAML format for specifying the tests
+- Experiment with YAML format for specifying the tests